ingdani2901/zonamovil-web-mobile-system/README.md

 # ZonaMovil – Web Mobile Management System

-ZonaMovil is a full-stack multi-branch management platform designed for inventory control, sales, repairs, customers, suppliers, and business operations for mobile stores.
+ZonaMovil is a full-stack multi-branch management platform designed for inventory control, sales, repairs, customers, suppliers, payments, and business operations for mobile stores.

-This project was developed as part of a university software development project.
+This project was developed as part of a university software engineering project.

 ---